 The key to communication success for introverts is not to act like an extrovert, but to leverage the qualities of introversion with empowering communication skills, so you can achieve the best impact with minimum stress.
-Below are tips to confident one-on-one communication in personal and/or professional scenarios, excerpted from my book (click on title): “Relationship Communication Success for Introverts".
+Below are tips to confident one-on-one communication in personal and/or professional scenarios, excerpted from my books (click on titles): “Relationship Communication Success for Introverts" and “Workplace Communication Success for Introverts”.
 You may already be familiar with some of the skills below, and not all of the ideas may apply to you or your particular situation.
 Simply utilize what’s beneficial and leave the rest.

 Five Quick Tips to Confident One-On-One Communication:

 1. Select a Suitable Physical Environment to Save Energy

 Whenever possible, arrange for communication to take place at locals that are relatively quiet.
 Noisy environments tend to force both you and your conversation partner to speak louder, and may hamper you from thoughtful, reflective discussions.
 Since color and temperature affect emotions, avoid settings that are brightly lit or painted, which excite the senses and encourage revelry.
 Also, avoid environments that are uncomfortably warm, which may stir emotions but debilitate thinking (1)(2)(3)(4).

 2. Easy Ways to Begin and Maintain One-On-One Communication